jdpinedaj/travel_household_survey_Medellin/README.md

-Assessing the performance of Gradient Boosting models for predicting the traveller’s mode choice patterns in an urban area, using travel household surveys
+Assessing the performance of Gradient Boosting models for predicting the travel mode choice in the metropolitan area of Medellín using household survey data